 We consider plagiarism as an intellectual corruption.
 Plagiarism can be of any of the followings:

-1. Substantial copying verbatim of published materials.
+1. Substantial copying verbatim of published materials, even with full citation.

 2. Cut and paste of statements from published materials without proper attribution.